PalisadoesFoundation/switchmap-ng-docs/docs/installation.md

     ```
         http://localhost:7001/switchmap/
     ```
+1. If in doubt, check the log files in the directory below:
+    ```
+    var/log/
+    ```
+1. You can watch the logging output live by running these commands:
+    ```
+    $ tail -f var/log/switchmap-dashboard.log
+    $ tail -f var/log/switchmap.log
+    $ tail -f var/log/switchmap-server.log
+    ```
 The Webserver help page provides the necessary steps to view switchmap on port 80 using Apache or Nginx

 ## Testing Setup for Developers